lukaspustina/Evernote.lbaction/README.md

 See the link above for more details of Evernote's search grammer.

+#### Open Note

 You can open any matching note by navigating to the search result and pressing `<Return>`.
 The search results show the title, the date of the last modification, the tags -- if any --, and the notebook of each matching note.

+#### Copy Note Link

-You can copy an Evernote link of a note to the clipboard by navigating to the search result and pressing `<CMD>+<Return>`.
+You can copy an Evernote link of a note to the clipboard by navigating to the search result and pressing `<Cmd>+<Return>`.
 This allows you to create references to your notes in other applications as well as in other notes.
 These references will be opened by Evernote on your desktop; not the browser.

+#### Open Evernote Window with Search Query

+You can also open the main Evernote window with the executed search query results by pressing `<Shift>+<Cmd>+<Return>`.
+This allows you to see the result notes in Evernote's main window.

 ### Favorite Notes